Computer outage grounds Delta flights in U.S.

 The airline's website and mobile apps also went down, adding to customers' frustrations.

-Delta said that flights in the air weren't affected by the outage but that some passengers were experiencing delays after landing.
+Delta said that flights already in the air weren't affected by the outage but that some passengers were experiencing delays after landing.

-The FAA said in its advisories that international flights weren't affected by the ground stop.
-But some people said on Twitter that Delta flights to foreign destinations were disrupted.
+The FAA said in its advisories that Delta's international flights weren't affected by the ground stop.
+But some people said on Twitter that flights to foreign destinations were disrupted.

-"Despite claim that international flights are not impacted, my @delta flight to England is indeed still impacted," tweeted @accountingninja.

-Delta didn't immediately respond to a request for further information.
+Delta didn't immediately respond to a request for further information on international flights.

-The problems come about a week after United Airlines temporarily grounded domestic mainline flights due to an IT issue.
+The problems unfolded as Delta and other airlines also scrambled to deal with the ramifications of President Donald Trump's sudden executive order barring entry to the U.S. for citizens of seven Muslim-majority countries and refugees.
+Trump's move spurred protests at airports across the U.S. over the weekend.

 Related: Delta: 5-hour computer outage cost us $150 million